emilsharkov/Set-Tracker/README.md

 Step 10: To run the application open two terminals, one for the client and one for the server and run ```npm start``` in both

-Step 10.5: If you have GNU Make on your local machine you can run the Makefile to run both the client and server
+Step 10.5: If you have GNU Make on your local machine you can run the Makefile by typing ```make``` in the base directory to run both the client and server

 ## Constributing